NearW/minecraft-speedrun/README.md

 Add seeds to the `SEEDS` list, if you want to restart the world with set seeds.
 On each restart, the first seed of the list will be loaded and removed from the list.
 This is really helpful, if you want to do some speedrun battles with a pool of set seeds.

-## Disclaimer

-With this setup entering commands directly to the terminal is not possible anymore.
-Please set the operators name in the configuration, so that one player can use the in-game commands to add all players to the whitelist.